dancosta154/Image_Recognition_CNN/README.md

 | Training | 0.9715 | 0.0671 |
 | Validation | 0.9844 | 0.0417  |

 The next evaluation was to identify how well the model performed on unseen data from within the Testing set (183 images).
-Evaluating the result of these predictions, and focusing on those that were misclassified as False Positive were the most important for the problem statement mentioned previously.
-In attempting to identify wildfire smoke in an image, it was imperative to minimize the number of False Positives (where Smoke exists in the image, but is classified as No-Smoke) the model predicted.
+Evaluating the result of these predictions, and focusing on those that were misclassified as False Negatives were the most important for the problem statement mentioned previously.
+In attempting to identify wildfire smoke in an image, it was imperative to minimize the number of False Negatives (where Smoke exists in the image, but is classified as No-Smoke) the model predicted.

 The output of the model's predictions classified as follows: